ADVANTICS/documentation/products/adb-pc-ac01/docs/electrical_specs.md

 The ADB-PC-AC01 employs a three-phase active Power Factor Correction (PFC) stage utilizing high-speed Silicon Carbide (SiC) switching technology.
 This advanced architecture is designed to draw a near-sinusoidal input current, ensuring near-unity Power Factor (PF) across most of the operating range.

 Due to the fundamental nature of balanced three-phase systems, the PFC action naturally minimizes even-order harmonics (2nd, 4th, etc.).
 The remaining distortion is dominated by low-level, odd-order characteristic harmonics (5th, 7th, 11th, etc.) that originate primarily from switching ripple and slight imbalances in the grid voltage or control loops.
-As confirmed by the plot, the overall harmonic content is maintained well below industry standards (e.g., IEEE 519), with THDi typically remaining $\le 5\%$ at full power.
+As confirmed by the plot, the overall harmonic content is maintained well below industry standards (e.g., IEEE 519), with THDi typically remaining ≤5% at full power.

-{{ figure('../assets/afe_harmonic_spectrum.webp', 'Harmonic Spectrum') }}
+{{ figure('../assets/afe_harmonic_spectrum.webp', 'Harmonic Spectrum at full load') }}

 ## Parallel Operation Capability